decentraland/documentation-creators/docs/development-guide/2020-09-24-avatar-modifiers.md

 It can be tough to know exactly what parts of the scene your modifier areas cover based on the code.
 Visual feedback helps a lot to confirm that they're well placed.

-To verify the positions of a `AvatarModifierArea` or a `CameraModeArea`, give the entity holding it a `BoxShape` component, and set the scale to the same size as the `area` of the modifier area.
+To verify the positions of a `AvatarModifierArea` or a `CameraModeArea`, give the entity holding it a `MeshRenderer` component with a `box` shape, and set the scale to the same size as the `area` of the modifier area.

 > Note: Modifier areas aren't affected by the `scale` property of the transform, their size is based on their `area` property.